Understanding Foreclosure Processes in Chicago, IL

 How Chicago’s Housing Market Affects Foreclosure Sales

 But in a slower market, it gets tougher.
 Foreclosed homes can sit longer, especially if they aren’t priced right or need repairs.
-That’s why it’s so important to understand current market trends what similar homes are selling for, how long they’re sitting on the market, and what buyers are looking for.
+That’s why it’s important to understand current market trends, what similar homes are selling for, how long they’re sitting on the market, and what buyers are looking for.

 Exploring Cash Buyers and Investors for Foreclosure Sales in Chicago